home-assistant/home-assistant.io/source/_docs/automation/templating.markdown

 ### All

-Triggers from all platform will include the following data.
+Triggers from all platforms will include the following data.

 | Template variable | Data |
 | ---- | ---- |